45 Years of TubaChristmas

 Off-the-wall?
 Some might say.

-But the concept is one of the most unusual to come around in the annals of modern popular music: a gathering of tuba, sousaphone and euphonium players --- volunteers, professionals and non-professionals.
+Yet it remains one of the most unusual concepts to emerge from the realms of modern popular music: a gathering of tuba, sousaphone and euphonium players --- volunteers, professionals and non-professionals.
 They are assembled, their instruments in tow, from all corners of America, from all walks of life, sometimes bringing along several or more family members, or at least, the entire clan --- to celebrate for 45 or more minutes, depending on how frosty the forecast is, the joy of making their favorite Christmas music.

 There are just some ideas in this world that you just simply cannot help but love.
-TubaChristmas is one such idea --- which is why, in over 300 cities across the USA and Canada, the event continues onward, having dedicated itself to preserving the legacy of one William J. Bell, tuba teacher and enthusiast, born on Christmas Day, 1902 --- and forever regarded as the man whose very legacy gave birth not only to TubaChristmas itself, but also to the event's coordinators and keepers, the Bloomington, Indiana-based Harvey Phillips Foundation.
+For 45 seasons, TubaChristmas has been one such idea, a vision celebrated in over 300 cities across the USA and Canada.
+Its mission: to preserve the legacy of one William J. Bell, tuba teacher and enthusiast, born on Christmas Day, 1902, and forever regarded as the man whose very legacy gave birth not only to TubaChristmas itself, but also to the event's coordinators and keepers, the Bloomington, Indiana-based Harvey Phillips Foundation.

-Nearly half a century later, the Harvey Phillips Foundation coordinates TubaChristmas recitals in such unexpected venues as Fisherman's Wharf in San Francisco; CNN Center in Atlanta; Disneyland and Walt Disney World; and has even extended its reach beyond North America, expanding for a short period to London; Paris; Bavaria in Germany (where, assuming, that you're familiar with Oktoberfest, the tuba is held extremely sacred!); Basel, Switzerland; and even Sydney, Australia!
+Almost 50 years later, the Harvey Phillips Foundation continues to coordinate TubaChristmas recitals in some extremely unexpected venues: Fisherman's Wharf in San Francisco; CNN Center in Atlanta; Disneyland and Walt Disney World --- and everywhere else in between!
+Why, the event has even extended its reach beyond North America, expanding to London; Paris; Bavaria in Germany (where, assuming, that you're familiar with Oktoberfest, the tuba is held extremely sacred!); Basel, Switzerland; and even Sydney, Australia!

-For almost 50 years, it's been my pleasure to attend these TubaChristmas recitals live, in the City --- and the venue --- where it all began.
-But there were times when I left each year's event with a sense of foreboding: until 2010, I was forever wondering whether these would be the last TubaChristmas recitals to be personally supervised and conducted by Harvey Phillips.
+For some of these 45 years, it has been my pleasure to attend these TubaChristmas recitals live, in the City, and the venue, where it all began.
+But there would always be those times when I would leave each year's TubaChristmas event with a sense of foreboding: until 2010, I kept on wondering whether these would be the last TubaChristmas recitals to be personally supervised and conducted by Harvey Phillips.
 It's difficult, after all, to fully appreciate just how powerful an impact TubaChristmas has been, seeing how unkind Time was to this wonderful champion of music.
-Until his death that October (Octuba, if you would), he spent his days confined to a wheelchair, no longer physically able to play the instrument he so dearly loved.
+Until his death that October 2010 (Octuba 2010, if you would), he spent his days confined to a wheelchair, no longer physically able to play the instrument he so dearly loved.
 Yet despite being diagnosed with Parkinson's disease, he remained determined to share with the world his constant devotion to the tuba --- and, with it, the incredible magic that only it can provide during this most wonderful time of the season.

 Now, I don't wanna get off on a rant here, boys and girls, but, as far as I'm concerned, there's only one word in my book that applies to a man like Harvey Phillips: